LcosmosS/Symbolic-Physics/README.md

-# **Arithmetic Invariants and Cosmological Geometry: A Foundational Review of the Unified Cartographic Framework (UCF) and the Birth of a "Symbolic Physics" Paradigm**
+# **Arithmetic Invariants and Cosmological Geometry: A Unified Cartographic Framework (UCF) and the Birth of a "Symbolic Physics" Paradigm**

 ## **Section 1: Executive Summary and Project Context**